kitspace/kicad_footprints/README.md

 If you are stuck on KiCad version 4 or version 5 can use the `kicad-4` or the `kicad-5` branch.
 These branches are not being updated though.

+#### Ignoring Modules

+Create a file `ignore_modules.txt` and add a sub-string to match per line for module names to ignore.
+For example to ignore the official KiCad modules from this repo (since they are already included with KiCad) `ignore_modules.txt` would be:

+    kicad-official

+If adding lines to `ignore_modules.txt` having already run `./init` then run `./deinit` to de-register the modules affected by the lines.

 ### Updating

 If you want to update all libraries to their latest versions do: